Skip to content

 The male hairline is another crucial point.
 While women generally have a low and dense temporal line, men often present receding hairlines or temporal recession.
 This limits the possibility of hiding scars within the hair in the temporal region.
 In many cases, the incision needs to follow the margin of the hairline instead of entering the scalp, requiring even more meticulous closure so that the scar is imperceptible.

-Before describing the surgical technique, I need to explain the anatomical particularities that make male facial lifting a truly specialised surgery.
+Before describing the surgical technique, I need to explain the anatomical particularities that make male facelift a truly specialised surgery.
 It is not merely about adapting a female technique for men.
 It is a fundamentally different approach.

 Thicker and more vascularised skin